 Chanute is a somewhat small city located in the state of Kansas.
 With a population of 9,252 people and three constituent neighborhoods, Chanute is the 41st largest community in Kansas.
-Chanute has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Chanute has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Unlike some cities, Chanute isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Chanute are a mix of both white- and blue-collar jobs.
-Overall, Chanute is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Chanute who work in office and administrative support (12.62%), sales jobs (8.23%), and management occupations (6.86%).
+Overall, Chanute is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Chanute who work in office and administrative support (14.34%), sales jobs (8.37%), and management occupations (6.67%).

-The per capita income in Chanute in 2010 was $21,449, which is lower middle income relative to Kansas, and middle income relative to the rest of the US.
-This equates to an annual income of $85,796 for a family of four.
+The per capita income in Chanute in 2010 was $20,162, which is lower middle income relative to Kansas and the nation.
+This equates to an annual income of $80,648 for a family of four.
 However, Chanute contains both very wealthy and poor people as well.

 The people who call Chanute home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Chanute residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Chanute include Irish, English, Swedish, and French .